Hilton Ruggles Interview.

 Hilton played for the Warriors for four seasons before leaving Whitley Bay.

-He eventually signed for John Lawless‘s Cardiff Devils.
+signed for John Lawless‘s Cardiff Devils.

 He enjoyed three highly successful seasons playing for the Welsh club, winning a host of trophies, including “The Treble” in his first season and scoring over three hundred goals in those three campaigns.